Hello, how can we help you?

 • Max. value: enter the highest value the field may have.
 Values greater than the value set for this field cannot be inserted.

 • Size/Precision: fill in this field to specify how many decimal places will appear after the point.
-This section will be available only if the selected Type is Decimal.
+This section accepts values between 1 and 8 and will only be available if the selected type is Decimal.

 For example: